yousufalmandhari/emotion_detector_flask_python/README.md

 # Repository for final project

-Task 1: Clone the project repository\n
+Task 1: Clone the project repository
-Task 2: Create an emotion detection application using Watson NLP library\n Task 3: Format the output of the application\n
+Task 2: Create an emotion detection application using Watson NLP library Task 3: Format the output of the application
 Task 4: Package the application
 Task 5: Run Unit tests on your application
 Task 6: Deploy as web application using Flask